BennettElisa/web-dev-notes/back-end/intro-to-node.md

   ![REPL](images/REPL-bracket.png)

+Once your inside the REPL you can execute all kinds of code from the command line.
+Try it!
+Functions, console.log etc.

+EXIT REPL --> control + c TWICE

+# Native Node Modulos

 Now, we'll look at some **native node modulos** which simply means **packages of code** that has be **bundled** in to Node.js to make our lives easier.

 When we install Node.js it already comes bundled with many built in modulos.
-These modulos are **libraries of code** that the design team wrote to help us with day to day things that we want to do.
+These modulos are **libraries of code** that the design team wrote to help us with day to day things that we want to do. m
 We can use Node.js to get direct access directly to the files on the local computer.

 To use different modulos in our code we have to use the **require** keyword.